-To date, the Company has achieved two milestones under this agreement and has received an aggregate of \$1.3 million in milestone payments At March 31, 2021, research and development for one of the programs is on-going.
+The Company has achieved three milestones under this agreement and has received an aggregate of \$1.8 million in milestone payments.
+In January 2022, the Company and Simcere terminated the Simcere Agreement, effective March 30, 2022.

 Contract Assets and Liabilities